NickelousTex/LD-context-example/README.md

-# LaunchDarkly Feature Flag Example
+# LaunchDarkly Context Targeting Example

-A simple example demonstrating LaunchDarkly client-side context usage with a feature flag button that appears/disappears and changes color based on the `show-button-color` flag.
+A simple example demonstrating context usage in LaunchDarkly with a feature flag button that appears/disappears and changes color based on the `show-button-color` flag.

 ## About Contexts